 - Field trips to local sites, sporting events and shopping areas

 Start making connections now.
 Sign Up Today >>

-*If you are unable to join us in Indianapolis this August and begin your degree program online from hom, IPMP is still prepared to welcome you!
+*If you are unable to join us in Indianapolis for classes and begin your degree program online from home, IPMP is still prepared to welcome you!
 Interested students are encouraged to apply early to start making IUPUI connections.

 IUPUI Graduate Office Services & Tools